Modified trace is a symmetrised integral: Introduction

 Analogously, the left modified trace is non-degenerate and determined by

 In particular, $\UH$ is unibalanced if and only if the right modified trace is also left. \end{Thm}

 In the language of Calabi-Yau categories, Theorem~\ref{thm:main} can be reformulated as follows.

-\begin{corollary} If $H$ is a finite-dimensional unimodular pivotal Hopf algebra, then the space of Calabi-Yau structures on $\Hpmod$ compatible with duality on the right (left) is one dimensional. \end{corollary}
+\begin{corollary} If $H$ is a finite-dimensional unimodular pivotal Hopf algebra over a field $\ok$ then the space of Calabi-Yau structures on $\Hpmod$ compatible with duality on the right (left) is one dimensional. \end{corollary}

 To the best of our knowledge, Theorem \ref{thm:main} is the first result relating modified traces with general concepts in the theory of Hopf algebras.
 The power of this theorem is in the generality of its assumptions.
-So far the existence and uniqueness of the modified trace was proven in~\cite{Azat-Runkel} for finite pivotal and braided categories with a non-degenerate monodromy (called factorisable), see also \cite[Cor.\,3.2.1]{GKP} for a more technical statement.
+The existence and uniqueness of the modified trace was proven previously in~\cite{Azat-Runkel} for finite pivotal braided categories with a non-degenerate monodromy, called factorisable (see also \cite[Cor.\,3.2.1]{GKP} for a more technical statement for a larger class of categories).
 The equality of the right and left modified traces was known in the ribbon case only.
-However, Theorem \ref{thm:main} does not require braiding and allows to compute the modified trace in all cases where the integral and pivot are known.
+However, Theorem \ref{thm:main} does not require braiding and allows to compute the modified trace in all cases where the integral and pivot are known explicitly.
 We give few infinite families of unimodular Hopf algebras with explicit formulas for the integral and pivots.